Pacopq33/SolanaDEV/v0-web3-game-development/README.md

 4. Open [http://localhost:3000](http://localhost:3000) in your browser

+### Testing on Solana Devnet

+1. Ensure your wallet (Phantom or Solflare) is set to **Devnet**
+2. Connect using the **Connect Wallet** button in the top navigation
+3. From the dashboard quick actions, click **Request Devnet SOL** to airdrop 1 SOL for testing
+4. Use the **Quick World Explorer** to simulate expeditions – each run pings Solana devnet so you can observe network latency and success/failure flows
+5. Monitor your live SOL balance in the dashboard stats to verify the airdrop and any future on-chain interactions

 ### Connecting Your Wallet

 1. Click "Connect Wallet" in the top right
 2. Select your wallet provider (Phantom or Solflare)
 3. Approve the connection
 4. Start playing!

+### Changing the Interface Language

+1. Open the globe icon next to the wallet button
+2. Choose between **English**, **Español**, or **中文**
+3. Your selection is stored locally and persists across refreshes

 ## Game Mechanics